-The Bachelor of Communication (Journalism) combines professional studies with a contextual studies specialisation, and a choice of courses from a wide range of School and University-wide electives.
+The Bachelor of Communication (Journalism) degree combines professional studies with a minor specialisation, and a choice of subjects from a wide range of School options and University-wide electives.

 The degree is designed so that you will develop critical and analytical skills, theoretical knowledge and research expertise to better understand and evaluate your own and others’ work.

-In the professional strand courses you will learn through the practice of journalism — gathering and producing news—in traditional and digital, online, converged and networked environments.
-You will also explore the creative and critical application of these skills in a wide range of scenarios relevant to academic study and the journalism industries.
+In these compulsory subjects you learn through the practice of journalism — gathering and producing news.
+You will also explore the creative and critical application of these skills in a wide range of scenarios relevant to academic study and the journalism industry.

-Learning and teaching in the professional strand is focussed on project-driven studios that integrate and progressively develop a theoretical, practical and professional knowledge base.
+Learning and teaching in professional strand subjects is focused on gaining experience in project-driven studios that integrate and progressively develop a theoretical, practical, and professional knowledge base.

-As you move through the degree you will increasingly direct your own learning, and gather and produce news with both an academic and industry focus.
+As you move through the degree you will increasingly direct your own learning and gather and produce news to industry standard with both an academic and industry focus.

-You will also select four courses from a wide range of school and university electives, depending on your particular career and personal interests.
+You will also select four subjects from a wide range of school and university electives, depending on your particular career and personal interests.

-In the first year of the program you will learn foundation skills in news gathering, news writing and production.
+You will develop foundation skills in news gathering, news writing and production.
 You will be introduced to the intellectual and scholarly aspects of journalism.
 You will critically engage with its cultural and historical contexts, and its legal and regulatory systems.

-In the second year you will learn to research, report, write and produce radio and television news.
+You will learn to research, report, write and produce audio and television news.
 You also learn the fundamentals of online journalism.

-In the first semester of your final year, you will enrol in an industry-based placement course.
-In the second semester you will work in a converged, multimedia newsroom.
-You will produce print, online and broadcast journalism in a deadline-driven environment that mirrors industry practice.
-You will help to produce the program’s newspaper, City Journal, its online companion City Journal Online, a live television news bulletin, and live radio news.
-This capstone course will enable you to synthesize and integrate knowledge, connect theory and practice and to demonstrate holistic achievement of program learning outcomes.
+You will work in a multimedia newsroom producing print, online and broadcast journalism in a deadline-driven environment that mirrors industry practice.
+You will help to produce the degree's newspaper, City Journal, a live television news bulletin, and live radio news.
+In your final semester, you will undertake an industry-based placement subject and in addition to a capstone subject where you will be able to synthesize and integrate knowledge, connect theory and practice and demonstrate holistic achievement of the degree’s learning outcomes.